devvoh/parable/CONTRIBUTING.md

 # So you want to contribute to Parable?

 Great!
+Though it is important to remember what the design goals for Parable are:

+1. It needs to be fast.
+2. It needs to be small.
+3. It needs to be readable and easy to extend.
+4. It doesn't need to do everything.

+Anything that doesn't adhere to these goals, might not be accepted.
+Know that up front.
+If you want to make sure before creating a Pull Request, you can create an issue to describe the change you'd like to suggest first.

 ## How to Pull Request

+It is strongly requested to create a separate PR _per change_.
+This makes it easier to merge specific issues and an issue with one change in a PR won't block the other change.

 1. Fork the Parable repository.
 2. Create a new branch per feature or improvement.
 3. Send a pull request from each of your branches against the version branch for which your fix is intended.

-It's extremely helpful to keep separate features and improvements separate, so that Pull Requests don't become combinations of changes that can't easily be merged and released separately.
-If changes are required for one change, other changes don't need to be delayed if they're okay.

 ## Style Guide